artforlife/nvm/README.md

 If you get `nvm: command not found` after running the install script, one of the following might be the reason:

   - Your system may not have a `.bash_profile` file where the command is set up.
 Create one with `touch ~/.bash_profile` and run the install script again
+  - After that, try running `source ~/.bash_profile` to make the `nvm` command available.

-  - You might need to restart your terminal instance.
+  - If the above didn't help, you might need to restart your terminal instance.
 Try opening a new tab/window in your terminal and retry.

 If the above doesn't fix the problem, you may try the following: